As of 2023 we have worked with customers who have made anything from £2,000 to £300,000 from a poignant whisky cask investment.

 The LA of a cask is important as the price you get for your cask will usually be calculated on an LA basis, for example, a cask valued at £100 per LA with 100 litres of pure alcohol in it will be worth £10,000.
 Just like for the ABV, LA decreases with age due to evaporation, for example, a slightly older cask may be worth £110 per LA but have only 90 LA making it worth £9,900.
 Therefore, a cask’s value does not increase indefinitely.

 Summary: A cask’s ABV and LA has a significant impact on its value when you come to sell.
 Do not fixate on getting your cask to an arbitrary age.
-An 18-year-old cask with an ABV of 39% is worthless, better to sell at 15 years when the ABV is well above 40%.
+A 30-year-old cask with an ABV of 39% is worthless.
 Similarly, a 30-year-old cask may have a value of £1,000 per LA, but if it is nearly empty it may have been worth more when it was younger.

 As with any asset, it is important to put it in front of the right buyers to get the best offers and sell it for the best price.